-Explore a Swiss Wine Nature Park
+Explore Pfyn: A Swiss Wine Nature Park

 Photo credit: Ellen Wallace

-A footpath leads from Leuk, a village straddling the Rhone, up to Varen, which is perched on a cliff.
+In a Swiss park, a footpath leads from Leuk, a village straddling the Rhone, up to Varen, which is perched on a cliff.
 The trail is steep and strewn with pebbles in early summer.
 But three lightfooted young people with small backpacks move at a steady pace, in the way the Swiss tend to do when they grow up hiking in the Alps.
 The trio checks a list of clues they picked up at the Leuk tourism office.
 This treasure hunt will take them along groomed trails for eight hours (several pauses included) to wineries within the extraordinary Pfyn Nature Park.

 Wine is at the heart of these popular hikes: set off when you like, wines await you, along with snacks like crisp breadsticks made from organic grape-seed flour and air-dried meats from one of the region’s finest butchers — all grown or made inside the park.
 Everywhere, the colorful mosaic of Alpine vineyards is visible.